microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_hybrid/aks_edge_essentials/_index.md

 - Create Azure service principal (SP)

-    To be able to complete the scenario and its related automation, Azure service principal assigned with the “Contributor” role is required.
-To create it, login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/)).
+    To be able to complete the scenario and its related automation, an Azure service principal assigned with the “Contributor” role is required.
+To create it, login to your Azure account and run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/)).

     ```shell
     az login